Use Anonos-Enabled Processing to:

 Key Legal Considerations

-One of the most complex ways in which organisations must comply with the GDPR is with respect to the lawful secondary processing of data.
-The GDPR has significantly changed the requirements for lawful secondary use of personal data.
+One of the most complex ways in which organisations must comply with the GDPR is with respect to the lawful processing of data.
 The three standard approaches that have typically been used to support repurposing of data (anonymisation, consent, and contract) can no longer be relied upon to make many desired uses of data lawful.

 This means that you need to rely on another legal basis to process this data: Legitimate Interests processing.
 Legitimate Interests processing provides benefits for data controllers wanting to lawfully use data for secondary processing and repurposing.